The Ladyjacks will participate in four major tournaments before SLC play begins in March

 McNutt has been honored numerous times in her coaching career.
 Before her 2010 Southland Coach of the Year award, she was already a three-time winner of that honor at Northwestern State and took Conference USA Coach of the Year honors in 2004.

 McNutt was a four-year starter behind the plate at Texas A&M, starring for the Aggies from 1982-1985.
 She was named to the all-region team each of those four years and earned All-American honors as a senior in 1985.
 McNutt, who served as team captain in each of her last two seasons at A&M, helped lead the Aggies to a pair of national championships.

 From A&M, McNutt moved to an assistant coach position at Louisiana-Lafayette, where she completed her bachelor's degree in behavioral science.
-She went on to serve as the assistant strength and conditioning coach at the University of Houston from 1990 to 1994.
+She went on to serve as the assistant strength and conditioning coach at the University of Houston from 1990-94.
 McNutt then spent one year as the assistant softball coach at Alvin Community College before taking the position at Northwestern.